-As large parts of the sea are used in a similar fashion as the countryside, its liquidity and enormous size sustain substantial differences.
+As large parts of the sea are used similarly to the countryside, its liquidity and enormous size sustain substantial differences.
 The oceans slip away from national and personal liability.
 In the film, the group of people try to learn to enjoy not just the cute and the intelligent but also the gloomy and the uncanny.
-By means of exercise and technology, they work towards a sea of love.
+They work towards a sea of love through exercise and technology.

-Chus Martínez and Ingo Niermann will do an Instagram live conversation Wednesday 29th April at 7pm (CET) on @tba21academy and @the_chus_martinez Instagram accounts.
+Chus Martínez and Ingo Niermann will do an Instagram live conversation Wednesday, April 29, at 7 pm (CET) at TBA21-Academy and Chus Martinez’s Instagram accounts.